-There are a handful of foods immediately recognized as New York City staples, like pizza, bagels, and cheesecakes.
+There are a handful of foods synonymous with New York City, like pizza, bagels, and cheesecakes.
 And with the broad influence Italian-Americans have had on the city it should come as no surprise that one of their pastries is among those iconic foods: cannolis.

 Best Cannoli New York City

 Table of Contents: Best NYC Cannoli

 Table of Contents: Best Cannoli NYC

 - Best Cannoli NYC (Post Summary)

 I used to tease my mom’s cooking show obsession, but when Cake Boss aired, I found myself just as hooked.
 The show featured Carlo’s Bakery in Hoboken, New Jersey, a century-old establishment.
 Luckily we no longer need to travel across state lines for sweet-treats from Carlo’s Bakery.
 After the success of the show they opened a shop in Times Square where they sell one of the most iconic cannolis in New York City.

 Truthfully it isn’t be the best cannoli NYC has to offer but it scratches an itch for the Italian delicacy.
 The cannolis are delicious, I just think that since Carlo’s is world-famous they can’t afford to take their time like small bakeries.
 Whenever friends visit the city I make an effort to end the night at Times Square, and since Carlo’s is open until midnight swinging by is a no brainer.

 Veniero’s Pasticceria has been around since 1894, (yes you read that correctly) they truly don’t make East Village bakeries like they used to!
 This old-school Italian bakery is family-owned and operated, over 120 years later.
 What originally started as a pool hall serving espresso and candy, eventually shifted from billiards to baked good (lucky us!).